grnet/synnefo/docs/install-guide-debian.rst

 * On a remote host (accessible via public URL e.g: http://... or ftp://...)
 * On Pithos (accessible natively, not only by its public URL)

-For the purpose of this guide, we will use the Debian Wheezy Base Image found on the official snf-image Image directory (`snf-image directory
+For the purpose of this guide, we will use the Debian Jessie Base Image found on the official snf-image Image directory (`snf-image directory
 <http://www.synnefo.org/docs/snf-image/latest/usage.html#sample-images>`_).
 The
 image is of type ``diskdump``.
 We will store it in our new Pithos installation.